Scroll Top

 • Writing at the Research University and Global Language can be completed via transfer course credit.

-• College Thriving, FY-Seminar/FY-Launch, and Triple-I + Data Literacy Lab cannot be completed using transfer credit.
+• College Thriving, FY-Seminar/FY-Launch, and Data Literacy Lab cannot be completed using transfer credit.

 • Focus Capacity requirements